-- opportunity fund is and the purpose of it. - Instead of downtown efforts, can it be a more general statement of community betterment? - Does this mean the city will partner with a developer (via incentives/money) and/or Nixa Utilities to help with creating shovel-ready sites? - Private sector businesses will be reluctant to share information with the city because of the Sunshine law.
+- Instead of downtown efforts, can it be a more general statement of community betterment? - Does this mean the city will partner with a developer (via incentives/money) and/or Nixa Utilities to help with creating shovel-ready sites? - Private sector businesses will be reluctant to share information with the city because of the Sunshine law.
 Wouldn't Show Me Christian County or the Nixa Chamber already have software like this? - "Existing Strong Brand"?
 Not sure what is being referred to here...